 **NA – data not available

 In general, higher or advanced education is always an expensive pursuit.
-Finding some of the most affordable online Master’s in Philosophy programs can prove to be a daunting task, considering that one has to factor in a whole range of other aspects (aside from cost) as well when looking at affordability.
+Finding some of the most affordable online Master’s in Philosophy programs can be daunting, considering that one has to factor in a whole range of other aspects (aside from cost) when looking at affordability.
 Keeping all that in mind, the list below depicts some of the most affordable Masters in Philosophy online programs:

 <a href="https://www.onlinemasterscolleges.com/masters-in-philosophy-online/">Philosophy Online</a>